Dentsu Privacy Notice

 - respond to your requests and feedback;

-- to analyse and/or improve our websites and services; and
+- to analyze and/or improve our websites and services; and

-- to protect dentsu international, our websites, customers, employees, and business partners from fraud or other malicious activity.
+- to protect dentsu, our websites, customers, employees, and business partners from fraud or other malicious activity.

 In the table below we set out further information about the purposes for which we use your personal data and the legal basis we rely on for its use.
 Note that we may process your personal data for more than one lawful basis depending on the specific purpose for which we are using your data.
 In the second column, we also specify how such personal data is categorized under CCPA.
 For more information about the categories of personal information under CCPA, see Your California Rights.